andrew/ultimate-awesome/README.md

 - [free-computer-science-resources](https://github.com/getvmio/free-computer-science-resources) - Computer Science Free Resources | This repo collects 75 of free resources for Computer Science. 💻 Explore the foundations of computing with our Computer Science Hub!
 This repository features a curated collection of free educational resources covering various CS topics.
 With an interactive online .
 - [free-computer-vision-resources](https://github.com/getvmio/free-computer-vision-resources) - Computer Vision Free Resources | This repo collects 41 of free resources for Computer Vision. 👁️ See the world through algorithmic eyes with our Computer Vision Lab repository!
 Dive into a comprehensive collection of free resources and an interactive online Playground.
 Perfect for developers and .
 - [free-control-systems-resources](https://github.com/getvmio/free-control-systems-resources) - [Control Systems Free Resources] This repository collects 13 of free resources for Control Systems. 🎛️ Dive into the world of Control Systems with our comprehensive collection of free resources!
 This repository houses curated materials, online courses, and a unique interactive Playground to enhan.
-- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - [C++ Free Resources] This repository collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
-Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
-Perfect for .
 - [free-c-resources](https://github.com/getvmio/free-c-resources) - [C Free Resources] This repository collects 66 of free resources for C. 🛠️ Master the foundational language of computing with our C Programming Forge!
 This repository offers a comprehensive library of free C resources and an interactive online playground.
 Perfect for beginners learning their firs.
 - [free-cryptography-resources](https://github.com/getvmio/free-cryptography-resources) - Cryptography Free Resources | This repo collects 17 of free resources for Cryptography. 🔐 Unravel the secrets of secure communication with our Cryptography Codex!
 This repository offers a curated collection of free resources, online courses, and an interactive playground environment.
 Perfect for .
 - [free-css-resources](https://github.com/getvmio/free-css-resources) - CSS Free Resources | This repo collects 33 of free resources for CSS. 🎨 Transform your web designs with our CSS Stylist repository!
 Dive into a comprehensive collection of free resources and an interactive online playground dedicated to Cascading Style Sheets.
 Perfect for web developers and desig.
-- [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - [Cybersecurity Free Resources] This repository collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
+- [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - Cybersecurity Free Resources | This repo collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
 This repository houses an extensive collection of free resources and interactive online environments.
-Essential for anyone looking to enha.
+Essential for anyone looking to enhance th.
 - [free-data-analysis-resources](https://github.com/getvmio/free-data-analysis-resources) - Data Analysis Free Resources | This repo collects 15 of free resources for Data Analysis. 📊 Unlock the power of data with our Data Analysis Toolkit!
 This repository offers a comprehensive suite of free resources, courses, and an online playground to help you master data analysis techniques.
 From .
 - [free-data-science-resources](https://github.com/getvmio/free-data-science-resources) - Data Science Free Resources | This repo collects 50 of free resources for Data Science. 📊 Uncover insights from data with our Data Science Lab repository!
 Offering a comprehensive collection of free resources and an interactive online Playground, this is your research center for mastering data an.
 - [free-data-structures-resources](https://github.com/getvmio/free-data-structures-resources) - Data Structures Free Resources | This repo collects 61 of free resources for Data Structures. 🏗️ Build the foundations of efficient programming with our Data Structures Depot repository!
 Offering a wealth of free resources and hands-on learning opportunities, this is your construction site for ma.
 - [free-deep-learning-resources](https://github.com/getvmio/free-deep-learning-resources) - [Deep Learning Free Resources] This repository collects 76 of free resources for Deep Learning. 🧠 Plumb the depths of AI with our Deep Learning Nexus repository!
 Explore a comprehensive collection of free resources on neural networks and deep learning architectures.
 With our online Playground, im.
 - [free-distributed-systems-resources](https://github.com/getvmio/free-distributed-systems-resources) - [Distributed Systems Free Resources] This repository collects 13 of free resources for Distributed Systems. 🌐 Scale your knowledge with our Distributed Systems Network repository!
 Dive into a comprehensive collection of free resources and an online Playground focused on distributed computing.
 Mas.
 - [free-docker-resources](https://github.com/getvmio/free-docker-resources) - Docker Free Resources | This repo collects 14 of free resources for Docker. 🐳 Containerize your applications with our Docker Dock repository!
 Featuring a comprehensive collection of free Docker resources and an interactive online playground, this is your harbor for learning how to build, ship, an.
-- [free-embedded-systems-resources](https://github.com/getvmio/free-embedded-systems-resources) - [Embedded Systems Free Resources] This repository collects 14 of free resources for Embedded Systems. 🔌 Bring hardware to life with our Embedded Systems Lab repository!
+- [free-embedded-systems-resources](https://github.com/getvmio/free-embedded-systems-resources) - Embedded Systems Free Resources | This repo collects 14 of free resources for Embedded Systems. 🔌 Bring hardware to life with our Embedded Systems Lab repository!
 Explore a curated collection of free resources and courses on embedded programming and system design.
-With an interactive online.
+With an interactive online Playg.
 - [free-functional-programming-resources](https://github.com/getvmio/free-functional-programming-resources) - Functional Programming Free Resources | This repo collects 32 of free resources for Functional Programming. λ Embrace the elegance of Functional Programming with our dedicated repository!
 Featuring a comprehensive collection of free resources, courses, and an interactive online Playground, this i.
 - [free-game-development-resources](https://github.com/getvmio/free-game-development-resources) - [Game Development Free Resources] This repository collects 17 of free resources for Game Development. 🎮 Level up your game development skills with our Game Dev Arena repository!
 Explore a comprehensive collection of free resources and a hands-on online playground covering various aspects of game .
 - [free-git-resources](https://github.com/getvmio/free-git-resources) - Git Free Resources | This repo collects 28 of free resources for Git. 🌿 Version control your way to success with our Git Mastery repository!
 Featuring a collection of free Git resources and an interactive online Playground, this is your training ground for mastering Git and streamlining your soft.